Franco T.,

 The result: You pay twice for the same functionality.

-4. Auto-Renewals without Review
+4. Auto-renewals without review

 This is one of the biggest waste patterns.
 It is automated.
 It is invisible.
 It becomes a habit.

 What you can do: List all subscriptions with automatic renewals.
 Maintain a cancellation calendar.
-Quarterly Review: Usage vs. Costs.
+Quarterly review: usage vs. costs.

-5. No Usage-Tracking
+5. No usage tracking

-You don't know who is using what.
+You don’t know who uses what.

 6. Shadow IT

-Your teams use tools you don't know.
+Your teams use tools you don’t know about.

-A company with 500 employees could use 100+ SaaS tools - of which IT knows only 50.
+A company with 500 employees could use 100+ SaaS tools—of which IT only knows 50.

-7. Poor Negotiations
+7. Poor negotiations

-Here’s the dirty secret: Almost everything is negotiable.
+Here is the dirty secret: Almost everything is negotiable.

-The pattern behind
+The underlying pattern

 The conclusion

-30% SaaS waste is normal – but not inevitable.
+30% SaaS waste is normal—but not inevitable.